Rossville man, Zeke Wilson, loses life in Portugal parachuting accident

 On July 27, Rossville resident Haley Wilson lost her husband Zeke in a tragic parachuting accident in Portugal.

-In addition to his wife, Zeke Wilson is survived by his two children, ages seven and three.
+In addition to his wife, Zeke Wilson is survived by his two children, ages 7 and 3.

 Wilson had visited Portugal in May, says Kelly, and was eager to return with his wife so she could see how beautiful it was.
 “They met skydiving friends there in July and were going to go to London next.”